 7.6 If you require an advance replacement and we agree to this, you will be required to pay for the advance replacement up front and we will credit or refund this to you only once we receive the original Goods, provided our technical support department have confirmed the Goods were damaged or defective.
 The original Goods must be returned to us within 30 days (or 45 days if the delivery address was outside of the UK).
 In sending an advance replacement, we are not admitting any liability for any defect or otherwise.

-8.2 This guarantee is subject to payment having been received by us in full in accordance with clause 4 and the limitations in clause 12.4.1.
+8.1 We offer an extended warranty for all Goods, subject to payment having been received by us in full in accordance with clause 4 and the limitations in clause 12.4.1.